-Aziz Ansari’s Briefly Addresses Sexual Misconduct Allegations During Comedy Set
+Aziz Ansari Briefly Addresses Sexual Misconduct Allegations During Comedy Set

-Anziz Ansari is returning full steam back to the comedy circuit again after an extended period of being low-key.
+Aziz Ansari is returning full steam back to the comedy circuit again after an extended period of being low key.
 The comedian seemingly stepped out of the spotlight for a few months after facing allegations of sexual misconduct just a year prior.

 The former Parks and Recreation actor has been under the radar with smaller and less publicized comedy shows around the country.
 Now, with fresh new material in hand, Aziz is returning on a full U.S. and European tour.